Jessamyn West

 ..:EDUCATION:..

-MLib. from the UW Information School, 1996.
+MLib.
+University of Washington Information School, 1996.
 Specialist in Internet and bibliographic instruction.

 B.A.
 Hampshire College, 1990 -- Linguistics/Semantics